illoxian/LP_E1P/Lisp/README.txt

 compiling al loading
     > lmc.lisp
     > lmc_run('assembly.lmc', your_input_queue, Out)
-your input queue must be a list with your inputs (in any requested by your as- sembly file)
+your input queue must be a list with your inputs (in any requested by your assembly file)
 If you are now following the path to be what I'll never be - a Jedi Master - you can use SBCL for your *nix distribution.

 - Function Specification -
 I won't ensure anything, but the code is (uncommented) less than 300 lines.
-I belive that such things have to be underlined!
+I believe that such things have to be underlined!

 is-istr (string) => T / NIL
     true if given input is an instruction of the LMC instruction set